 But you’ll also end up with a laptop that will let you work both in the classroom and in the dorm, and that provides far more flexibility than any other machine on our list.
 The Surface Pro is great for consuming media as well, with its high-resolution display that’s bright and offers extremely high contrast.
 If you want to catch up on some Netflix when you’re taking a break, the Surface Pro has you covered there as well.

-Our Microsoft Surface Pro full review
+Read our full Microsoft Surface Pro review

 Samsung Chromebook Pro